jure/rgass/README.md

 # Getting started

-This module is still experimental, but it's easy to play with it already: Clone this repository and run `npm install`, then `npm start` and open at least two browser windows pointing to `localhost:3000`, to test the collaborative text editing.
+This module is still experimental, but it's easy to play with it already:
+1. Clone this repository and
+2. `npm install`, then
+3. `npm start`
+4. and open at least two browser windows pointing to `localhost:3000`.

+Now you can test its collaborative text editing functionality.
+There is also a battletest (see below) that will automatically add and delete strings in two text areas concurrently and raise an error if there is a mismatch, as a way to fuzz test the algorithm.

 # To run tests